tretoby/networkwatcher-wireshark/README.md

 navigate to target VM and select extentions to see the networkwatcher extention added to the virtual machine
 ![image](https://github.com/user-attachments/assets/7fd011fa-6e68-4c91-a246-1c4b0c4b8660)

 navigate back to network watcher packet capture.
-The status should say running
+The status should say loading while it is capturing the packets
 ![image](https://github.com/user-attachments/assets/abbb4678-8f74-4b00-a870-f61a2d874367)

 now open up the web page by using the public ip of virtual machine to drive traffic to the server